L. R. Eswari: Early life

-She was born Lourde-Mary Rajeshwari in present-day Chennai (the capital of Tamil Nadu) to Regina Mary Nirmala and Anthony Devraj, both of whom were Catholics.
-Her ancestors were from Paramakudi near Madurai.
+Eswari was born Lourde-Mary Rajeshwari in present-day Chennai to Regina Mary Nirmala and Anthony Devraj.
 She did not have any formal training in singing.
 Her mother was a chorus singer in films.
 Eshwari used to accompany her mother to the studios and soon began singing in the chorus herself, but quickly got a break to lend her voice as lead-singer.
-Her first break came from Sri K.V.Mahadevan in 1958 in the movie ‘Periya Idaththu Sammandham’, her first solo song recorded in this movie was ‘ivarey thaan avarey’.
-But major recognition came from the song ‘vaarai en thozhi vaaraayo’ from the movie ‘paasa malar’ (1961) sung under the baton of Viswanathan-Ramamurthy, which composers explored and exploited her vocal abilities to the maximum extent possible over the next 20 years.
-Since there was already another established singer with the name of M.S.Rajeshwari her name was abbreviated into L.R.Eshwari.
+Her first break came from K. V. Mahadevan in 1958 in the movie Nalla Idathu Sammandham, her first solo song recorded in this movie was "Ivarey Thaan Avare".
+Major recognition for her came from the song "Vaarai En Thozhi Vaaraayo" from the movie Pasamalar (1961) sung under the baton of Viswanathan–Ramamoorthy.

 Career

-L.R Eswari gave her first song "Inbanaalidhe Idhayam Kaanudhe" for the movie Manohara(1954) along with Jikki.
+Eswari gave her first song "Inbanaalidhe Idhayam Kaanudhe" for the movie Manohara(1954) along with Jikki.
 She sang under the direction of famous composers like M. S. Viswanathan, T.K.
 Ramamoorthy, K. V. Mahadevan, Veda, V. Kumar, Shankar-Ganesh, G. K. Venkatesh and Kunnakudi Vaidyanathan.
-Her voice was considered to be suited for peppy numbers in the movies.
+Her voice was considered to be suited for peppy numbers in films.

 She has also recorded many devotional albums in praise of the Goddess Amman.
 She sang Christmas songs like "Varuvai Varuvai" and "Deivam Thantha Divya Kumaaran".
 She has won the Kalaimamani Award and other state awards.

 P. Susheela and she sang with Unadhu Malar, Chiththira Poovizhi, Ninaithaal Sirippu, and Thoodhu Sella.
 She sang a duet "Gudilona Naa Swamy Koluvai Unnadu" with S. Janaki in the Telugu movie Idalokam, with music by Chakravarthy.
 She rendered several duets with S. Janaki in Kannada movies as well.

 She sang various duets with Ghantasala, in the Telugu doyen in his own music direction in the Telugu movie Pandava Vana Vaasam, and in K. V. Mahadevan's music direction in Prema Nagar, T. M. Soundararajan, A. L. Raghavan, P. B. Sreenivas, S.P.
 Balasubramaniam, K. J. Yesudas, J. P. Chandrababu, C. S. Jayaraman, S. C. Krishnan, Thiruchi Loganathan, A. M. Rajah, Seerkazhi Govindarajan, Malaysia Vasudevan, and Jayachandran.
 She also sang duets with female singers, most notably with P. Suseela, S. Janaki, Vani Jayaram, K. Jamuna Rani, M. S. Rajeswari and Soolamangalam Rajalakshmi.

-She sang "Kanda kanmaniye ammana araginiye o raja", a Kannada song for the movie "Balanagamma" in the early 1960s.
+She sang "Kanda kanmaniye ammana araginiye o raja", a Kannada song for the movie Bala Nagamma in the early 1960s.